lunarc/lunarc_docs/docs/using_hpc_desktop.md

  ![sample screen](images/desktopSampleScreen.png "Desktop sample screen")

-## Tips
-### Resizing the desktop window and full screen mode
+## Resizing the desktop window and full screen mode

+There are two ways to avoid the desktop window occupying the entire screen.

+1. Before connecting to our system (step 4 of the above list), click on *Options* or *Inställningar* (depending on whether you got an English or Swedish interface).
+In the menu system that appears you can select a window size and deactivate full screen.
-Pressing **F8** on the keyboard will bring up a menu where you, among other things, can toggle full screen mode on or off (on Mac it is: **fn F8**).
+2. While being connected to our system, pressing **F8** on the keyboard (on Mac it is: **fn F8**) will bring up a menu where you, among other things, can toggle full screen mode on or off .

 Depending on your system it might be convenient to *not run* in full screen mode.
 Play around and see what suits you best.

-### Starting the client on a Mac
+## Starting the client on a Mac
 Mac OSX 10.9 (Mavericks) and later: You need to

 1. locate the client in finder